$k$-torsionfree modules and Frobenius extensions: -torsionfree modules

 \begin{prop}{ } Let $R/S$ be a Frobenius extension and $M$ an $R$-module and $k$ a positive integer.
-If $M$ is $k$-torsionfree as an $R$-module, then $M$ is also $k$-torsionfree as an $S$-module. \end{prop} {\bf Proof.} Suppose that $M$ is a $k$-torsionfree $R$-module.
-There exists an exact sequence
+If $M$ is $k$-torsionfree as an $R$-module, then $M$ is also $k$-torsionfree as the underlying $S$-module. \end{prop} {\bf Proof.} Suppose that $M$ is a $k$-torsionfree $R$-module.
+By Lemma \ref{lemma of torsionfree}, there exists an exact sequence